frederiksemmel/linicrypt_typst/main.typ

 I don't think we can say: A set of constraints is completely unsolvable, if and only if it contains a loop.

-The condition _completely unsovable_ has to be NP-hard to check.
+The condition _completely unsolvable_ has to be NP-hard to check.
 This follows (I think), from the result of the previous Linicrypt paper on block ciphers.
 They proved that one can embed one in three satisfiability into a Linicrypt program.
 Detecting a loop or anything in similar style seems to be easy to check.